 How common are falls in older adults?

-In adults over age 65, falls are a significant cause of death and injury, and result in 3 million emergency room visits each year.
 In the older population, falls are the most common cause of injury-related death.
 Falls are not an inevitable part of aging, however.
 There are things you can to do reduce the risk of falls.

 What causes falls to happen?